fusioninventory/fusioninventory.github.io/documentation/agent/cron.md

 you would prefer leave the agent started as systemd service and define a peaceful delay on server.
 You may adjust scheduled time and wait command line only option to your needs.

-As a reminder, cron scheduling disables the httpd daemon listening feature permitting server to manually and remotely trigger fusioninventory-agent to run its tasks.
+As a reminder, when launched without the [**daemonize** configuration directive](man/agent.cfg), as usually done from cron, the agent is a short-lived process, without the ability to listen on the network for out-of-schedule activation requests from the server.